raspberrypilearning/encoded-art/en/step_2.md

 title: Storing colour values with variables
 ---

-Colour tuples can be stored in variables by assigning them values in the format `color(x,y,z)`:
+The p5 library uses the **tuple** data structure (an unchangeable collection of values) to store RGB colour values.
+Colours can be stored in variables by assigning them values in the format `color(r,g,b)`:

 --- code ---
 ---